flyingcircusio/doc/src/infrastructure/networking/networking.md

 ## Physical networks

-The physical network in our public datacenter is implemented using physically separated switches per layer 2 segment (VLAN) with a hot-spare for each switch type.
+The physical network in our public datacenter RZOB is implemented using physically separated switches per layer 2 segment (VLAN) with a hot-spare for each switch type.
+In WHQ, we operate multiple layer 2 segments using the same physical switches, using VLAN's within the switches for logical separation, but *without* hot-spares.

-The frontend (FE) and server-to-server (SRV) networks run on 1G infrastructure, where as the storage networks are connected with 10G ports.
-The datacenter uplink from our routers uses redundant 2x10G connectivity.
+The frontend (FE) and server-to-server (SRV) networks run on 1G infrastructure, whereas the storage networks are connected with 10G links.
+In RZOB our routers have redundant 2x10G connectivity to our uplink provider.
+In WHQ our routers have a redundant 2x1G link to our uplink provider, however this provider only has *non-redundant* 2.5G connectivity itself.

-Routers are attached to upstream ports provided by the data center, a dedicated management link, and a link with tagged VLANs for everything else.
+In all locations, routers are connected to upstream ports provided by the datacenter and a dedicated management link.
+In RZOB, a separate physical interface is used for each layer 2 segment, and in WHQ all of the layer 2 networks are delivered over a single physical interface using tagged VLAN's.

 (logical-networks)=